Cambridge-Hands-On-Science/Experiments/Experiments/Physics/Greenhouse Effect.md

 **Mitigation**: Resistors will be really hot – do not touch them directly.
 They are fixed by the crocodile clips on the bungs so there should be no need to handle them directly.
 If you need to change resistors (if they stop working), make sure they have cooled down before touching them.
 Flasks are unlikely to reach higher than 60 °C, so they are relatively safe to touch.

-In case of burns, run affected area under tepid water for 10 minutes.
+In case of burns, run affected area under tepid (not cold) water for 10 minutes.
 Call a first aider.

 **After Mitigation**: Likelihood: 1, Severity: 3, Overall: 3